FudanDISC/ReForm-Eval/README.md

 (3) Compared to models based on CLIP visual encoders, PandaGPT and IB-LLM, which are based on the ImageBind encoder, exhibit relatively poorer performance in image-text tasks.
 Meanwhile, most top-performing models utilize Vicuna and FlanT5 as the backbone.
 (4) Apart from the architecture, a common characteristic among BLIP-2, InstructBLIP, Lynx, and BLIVA is the use of relatively high-quality data during pre-training.  -->

-## 🔰 Usage
+## 🛫 Getting Start
-Before performing the evaluation, please refer to [Prepare Dataset](build/prepare_dataset.md#prepare-dataset) and [Prepare Models](models/prepare_models.md#prepare-models).
-Our benchmark supports multi-GPU evaluation.
+**Before performing the evaluation, please refer to [Prepare Dataset](build/prepare_dataset.md#prepare-dataset) and [Prepare Models](models/prepare_models.md#prepare-models).** Our benchmark supports multi-GPU evaluation.
 If the half evaluation is set, the evaluation can be run on a single machine within CUDA memory of 24G on a single card for 7B models under limited equipment conditions.

 ### Demo
 We provide one example of running the benchmark test, using Lynx model for VisDial Evaluation.